NVIDIAGameWorks/Streamline/docs/ProgrammingGuideManualHooking.md

     VkPhysicalDeviceVulkan13Features features13 = sl::getVkPhysicalDeviceVulkan13Features(reqs.numFeatures13, reqs.features13);
 }
 ```

+> **NOTE:**
+> If the host application intends to view names of SL and NGX feature resources (e.g. DLSS textures and buffers) and SL and NGX profiling markers in tools such as Nsight, enable the `VK_EXT_debug_utils` instance extension on its `VkInstance` (in addition to the extensions reported by `slGetFeatureRequirements`).

 Now that you have the information about the additional extensions, features and queues required by SL feature(s) you can proceed to create Vulkan instance and device.
 For more details please check out the [implementation](../source/core/sl.interposer/vulkan/wrapper.cpp).